-Clopidogrel (Plavix): Clopidogrel acts in a way similar to aspirin.
-This drug is particularly useful in preventing clots from forming inside stents placed in the heart's arteries.
+Clopidogrel (Plavix): Clopidogrel acts similar to aspirin.
+This drug is useful in preventing clots from forming inside stents placed in the heart's arteries.

 Ticagrelor (Brilinta): Ticagrelor is similar to clopidogrel.
 This drug is less effective if patients take more than 100 milligrams a day of aspirin.
 A "baby aspirin" contains 81 milligrams of aspirin.
-An FDA "black box" warning alerts doctors to the risk of using higher doses of aspirin along with Brilinta.
+An FDA "black box" warning tells doctors about the risk of using higher doses of aspirin along with Brilinta.

-Warfarin (Coumadin): This powerful blood thinner -- an anticoagulant -- is not generally used to treat atherosclerosis.
-Warfarin is used for other medical conditions involving blood clots (for example, atrial fibrillation and deep vein thrombosis).
+Warfarin (Coumadin): This powerful blood thinner is an anticoagulant.
+It is not generally used to treat atherosclerosis.
+Warfarin is used for other medical conditions that involve blood clots, for example, atrial fibrillation and deep vein thrombosis.
 It has not been shown to be better than aspirin in preventing heart attacks.

-There are no proven atherosclerosis cures yet.
-Completely reversing atherosclerosis isn't possible, but medication can reduce the risk of complications dramatically.
+There are no proven cures for atherosclerosis.
+Completely reversing it isn't possible.
+But medication can reduce the risk of complications.